 “My husband Jacques Schumacher, his assistant (Uwe Düttmann — now a renowned photographer in his own right) and myself stayed for three days in Monte Carlo.
 Karl invited us to great restaurants, paying for everything as he knew that the magazine had very little money” Spelman continues.
 “We also met his boyfriend Jacques de Bascher in Monte Carlo, who looked fabulous in his stylish foreign legion outfit with a beret.
 In the apartment we saw a exquisite drawing of Jacques done by David Hockney.”
 [Cont.]

 Sharing wall space with Hockney were nudes by friend Helmut Newton, Lagerfeld a prolific collector of art — equally as prolific at getting rid: “I had Warhols and Basquiats and I gave them away because I thought they would not last” he recently confessed to The New York Times.
-It’s probably this ability to quickly detach that has enabled his long run at the top of his game … homes and their interiors have been as easily discarded: apartments, an 18th-century chateau, Biarritz villa, Art Deco, Rococo — Lagerfeld’s accommodation has chopped and changed as frequently as his seasonal collections.
+It’s probably this ability to quickly detach that has enabled his long run at the top of his game … homes and their interiors (as dream home specialists Verellenhc can attest) have been as easily discarded: apartments, an 18th-century chateau, Biarritz villa, Art Deco, Rococo — Lagerfeld’s accommodation has chopped and changed as frequently as his seasonal collections.

 Photographs last forever, and Jacques Schumacher was kind enough to open up his archives to We Heart — affording us an unrivalled insight into a moment in time, a moment of fashion and design history